Glock

-The firearm entered Austrian military and police service by 1982 after becoming the top performer in reliability and safety tests.
+The firearm entered Austrian military and police service in 1982 after performing well in reliability and safety tests.

 Glock pistols have become the company's most profitable line of products, and have been supplied to national armed forces, security agencies, and police forces in at least 48 countries.
-Glocks are also popular firearms among civilians for recreational and competition shooting, home- and self-defense, both in concealed or open carry.
-In 2020, the Glock 19 was the best selling pistol on GunBroker.
+Glocks are also popular among civilians for recreational shooting, competition shooting, and self-defense.

 History

-The company's founder, head engineer Gaston Glock, had no experience with firearms design or manufacture at the time their first pistol, the Glock 17, was being prototyped.
+The company's founder and head engineer, Gaston Glock (1929–2023), had no experience with firearms design or manufacture at the time his first pistol, the Glock 17, was being prototyped.
 Glock had extensive experience in advanced synthetic polymers, which was instrumental in the company's design of the first commercially successful line of pistols with a polymer frame.
 Glock introduced ferritic nitrocarburizing into the firearms industry as an anticorrosion surface treatment for metal gun parts.